 Verse 17 has the most obvious military language: “she girds herself with strength, and makes her arms strong” or in the good old King James Version, she “girded up her loins.”
 Men normally girded up their loins in the Bible for a heroic deed; a deed that involved fighting.
 Having a strong arm is another Biblical metaphor for being battle ready.

 The end of the poem comes back to where we began with the word hayil.
 In verse 29 the woman’s husband tells her: “Many women have done excellently, but you surpass them all.”
 Here hayil is translated as “done excellently.”
 The woman has done deeds of strength and power that again refer to warfare and gaining wealth.
-“Surpass them all” is another idiom for military activity.”
-As in the army met the enemy and bested them.
+“Surpass them all” is another idiom for military activity–as in the army met the enemy and bested them.

 So we see that this woman is not only pictured as a manager, entrepreneur, and merchant, she is also pictured as a military leader.
 There is nothing submissive or docile about this woman.
 She makes textiles, buys, sells, and fights for her family’s survival and good.
 And yes, she still sounds like SuperWoman.
 But there is a reason for that.
 Just as this woman is not the fictional housewife of the 50s, she is also not just a woman either.

 I’ve always wondered why Proverbs 31 ended with this poem about this woman.
 So have others.
 It seems odd.
 And after all the focus on wisdom and gaining it, why does this book end with a woman going about her mundane daily activities?
-Part of the answer to this in how the Jewish sages defined wisdom.
+Part of the answer to this is how the Jewish sages defined wisdom.
 Wisdom was not just knowledge gained for knowledge’s sake.
 Wisdom was knowledge that was to be applied to everyday life.
-In the Bible Godde created the world and set boundaries and laws to govern what Godde created.
+In the Bible God created the world and set boundaries and laws to govern what she created.
 Wisdom sought to define those boundaries and apply those laws to their daily lives.
 This woman is living wisdom.

-And the last thing we hear about in Proverbs is the Wise Woman in the 31st chapter.
+And the last thing we hear about in the book of Proverbs is the Wise Woman in the 31st chapter.
 The reason Proverbs ends with this woman is that it is showing us Dame Wisdom in action.
 This woman does everything Wisdom does in earlier chapters: she creates, brings order to chaos, feeds and clothes her family, and takes care of the poor.
 She doesn’t just live wisely, she is Wisdom Incarnate.
 These verses do not describe what the typical woman of that day is like.
 They are showing us Wisdom hard at work in the everyday world.

 And truly, I reiterate, . . nothing’s small!